2.1 Types of WFC3 Files

 Note 1: All UVIS filters except for the quad filters have a calibrated filter-dependent distortion correction and associated NPOLFILE.
 Images produced by the calwf3 pipeline for these 52 filters have 15 extensions; images for the quad filters will have only 11 extensions (they have no WCSDVARR).

 Note 2: With the release in Dec 2019 of improved astrometric corrections for WFC3, additional "headerlet" extensions, which encapsulate WCS information, will be appended to the flt/flc files.
 The astrometric improvements primarily reduce the pointing errors present in WFC3 data (generally a few tenths of an arcsecond), but do NOT affect the distortion solution.
 Several astrometric solutions may be available for a given dataset, each stored in its own headerlet.
 Products retrieved from the MAST archive will have the best solution applied by default.
+For details on absolute astrometry in HST images, see Section 4.5 of the DrizzlePac Handbook.

 In order to create a geometrically correct, drizzle-combined product, PROD-DTH exposures are combined only with AstroDrizzle, which executes after calwf3 has finished processing all members.
 PROD-RPT and PROD-CRJ products are combined using wf3rej and all output files have the “cr” extension.